 This is something I just wanted to add since we were talking about safety earlier.
 People will instinctively try to catch a falling knife or any object for that matter.
 Please back away as far as possible when you see your knife falling.

-20. Best to not use your knife directly after sharpening.
+20. It is advised to not use your knife directly after sharpening.

 After sharpening or honing your knife, tiny little bits of metal particles are removed from your blade.
 If you do not clean your knife right after maintenance, some of it might end up in your food.

-21. Never use a chef knife for anything other than cooking.
+21. Do not ever use a chef knife for anything other than cooking.

-Using your knife to cut through a wire or open a can, will deal severe damage to your blade.
+All of these things will deal severe damage to your blade.
 Chef knives are not made for these types of tasks.
+If you care about the longevity of your knife, then I would simply avoid all of this.

 This is specifically important for those who often move around and need to bring their equipment with them.
 It is the same story as storing, as long they are not touching any other knives you are ok.
 For this, you can use a knife roll, to carry your knives without damaging them.